sdilauro/dae-testing-tool-doc/README.md

 ### CameraMode and CameraModeArea:

 These components can be explained together.
-CameraModeArea gives us information about the state of the player's camera, this can be in first or third person.
+CameraMode gives us information about the state of the player's camera, this can be in first or third person.
 CameraModeArea will force this property in a volume determined by a vector of three dimensions.
 When the player enters the zone delimited in the CameraModeArea it doesn't matter his current CameraMode, it will force the one set in the properties of the component.
 It should be noted that this component will only be affected by the position and rotation properties of the Transform component, not by the scale property.
 You can only determine its size by modifying its **area** property.

 ```Typescript